-Ok, we fleshed out ‘Leadership’, but what about the other four?
+Ok, we fleshed out ‘Leadership’ in a previous post, but what about the other four traits?

 Data analysis: gathering, analyzing, and communicating data.
 This can include usage data from current users or through marketing channels, but it could be all sorts of other things, too.